garethgeorge/backrest/README.md

 [![Build and Test](https://github.com/garethgeorge/backrest/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/garethgeorge/backrest/actions/workflows/build-and-test.yml)

-Backrest is a free and open-source web UI wrapper for [restic](https://restic.net/).
+Backrest is a fully open source web UI wrapper for [restic](https://restic.net/).
 Backrest aims to take away the burden of setting up and managing restic backups by providing a simple web UI that supports both scheduling backup operations as well as browsing and restoring from existing backups.

-**Project goals**

- * Full featured web UI for restic: supports all basic operations (e.g. backup, restore, browse snapshots, prune old data, etc).
- * Interactive: UI is fast and responds to operation progress in real time (e.g. backups show live progress bars).
- * Safe: all backups leverage simple [restic](https://restic.net/) features and have test coverage.
- * Easy to pull back the curtain: all common operations should be possible from the UI, but it should be easy to drop down to the command line and use restic directly if needed.
- * Lightweight: your backup orchestration should blend into the background.
-The web UI binary is fully self contained as a single executable and the binary is ~25 MB with very light memory overhead at runtime.
- * Runs everywhere: Backrest should be able to run on any platform that restic supports and that you need backed up.
-Backrest is originally conceived of as a self-hosted backup tool for NAS devices but runs just as well on an interactive Desktop or Laptop.
+Backrest is shipped as a self-contained and light weight (<20 MB on all platforms) binary with no installation dependencies.

 **Platform Support**